ThibBer/anec.fun/mobile-app/README.md

 - [ ] Handle new rounds (the box send a message to the server and the server to clients) -> redirect from result page to game screen.
 - [ ] Handle connection lost
 - [ ] keep connection alive
-- [ ] on vote page add feedback to tell who is telling the annectode -> server must tell to clients who is telling the anectode
+- [ ] on vote page add feedback to tell who is telling the anecdote -> server must tell to clients who is telling the anecdote